basharatphd/basharatphd.github.io/_pages/about.md

 title: "ALSETLab Home!"
 excerpt: "ALSETLab Home!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 ### About this Website
 This is the website of Prof. Luigi Vanfretti and ALSETLab (a research group and a laboratory) at the department of Electrical, Computer and Systems Engineering Department of Rensselaer Polytechnic Institute, Troy, NY.

 This website is under construction, more information will be uploaded shortly.
-In the mean time, you can take a look at the software repositories available in Github:
-  - [ALSETLab on Github!](https://github.com/ALSETLab): All code repositories related to Luigi's work, except OpenIPSL.
-  - [OpenIPSL](http://openipsl.org): The [OpenIPSL.org](http://openipsl.org) project with our Modelica library for power system simulation.

 ### About ALSETLab
 ALSETLab is the name of Luigi's research group and also the real-time hardware-in-the-loop laboratory being built at RPI.
 The acronym stands for (ALSET: Analysis Laboratory for Synchrophasor and Electrical energy Technology) and (Lab: for Lab).